sagaeinkik/sagaeinkik/README.md

 Parcel

 ## Recent school projects
 Being a student, I am constantly learning and growing as a web developer.
-My github repositories constitute a visual timeline of my learning journey, from the small school assignments that are my first introductions to a new technology, to the more comprehensive projects marking the end of each course.
+My github repositories form a visual timeline of my learning journey, from the small school assignments that are my first introductions to a new technology, to the more comprehensive projects marking the end of each course.
 There is always room for improvement, and I _love_ learning.
 Here are two of my favorite projects I've done recently.

 ### MBP Pattern Library – Final Project